JeffWeinell/REEs/README.md

 ```
 Proposed ddRAD-like loci after trimming can be downloaded here: [Thermophis_ProposedLoci_CCTGCAGG-GAATTC_900to1000_trimmed.fas](https://github.com/JeffWeinell/SnakeCap/raw/main/ddRAD/Thermophis_ProposedLoci_CCTGCAGG-GAATTC_900to1000_trimmed.fas).

 **4**.
-I randomly selected loci from the set of trimmed, proposed ddRAD-like loci until all remaining baits (n = ) in the 20K bait kit were assigned. **Finish adding the code used to calculate baits per locus**
+I randomly selected loci from the set of trimmed, proposed ddRAD-like loci until all remaining baits (n = ) in the 20K bait kit were assigned. **To do: add code used to calculate baits per locus**
 ```
 ### Read in the trimmed loci if not already loaded
 proposed.loci.trimmed             <- Biostrings::readDNAStringSet("Thermophis_ProposedLoci_CCTGCAGG-GAATTC_900to1000_trimmed.fas")